 • Keyword Discovery.
 Uses data from 180 engines including Google and Yahoo, endorsed by a slew of the biggest names in SEO. $50/mo. or $400/yr.

 • WordTracker.
 Similar to the above, but uses data from fewer search engines, and doesn’t include Google. $50/mo. or $244/yr.

 • Google Adwords.
-Google’s pay-per-click advertising program.
-In setting up an ad, you type in a list of keywords that should cause your ad to be displayed when a user searches for those keywords.
-Google then estimates how many clicks per day you can expect your ad to receive.
-By comparing which keywords Google thinks will generate more clicks, you can see which keywords users are more likely to use for their searches.
+Google’s PPC advertising program.
+In setting up an ad, type in a list of keywords to be displayed when a user searches for those keywords.
+Google estimates how many clicks per day you can expect your ad to receive.
 You don’t actually have to make an ad go live, and if you don’t, then it’s free.

 • Google Trends.
 A free tool that lets you compare the traffic that two different search phrases get on Google.

 • Overture Keyword Selector.
 A free tool, using only Yahoo data.